algorithmiaio/dev-center/_pages/integrations/azure_listeners.md

 show_related: true
 ---

-These directions will help you to set up an Algorithmia Event Listener, which will run an algorithm with input payloads provided in an Azure Service Bus Queue
+These directions will help you to set up an Algorithmia Event Listener, which will run an algorithm with input payloads provided in an Azure Service Bus Queue.
+For more info about Azure Service Bus read https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues

 This is only available for Enterprise installations of Algorithmia.
 {: .notice-warning}